 - Do projects and play with older children while the mom works at home

-Becoming a mother's helper can be a great way to get some future babysitting clients and build a relationship with the kids.
+Becoming a mother's helper can lead to future baby-sitting clients and builds an understanding of kids.
 To find jobs, talk to your parents' friends and women in your neighborhood.
-Visit local parks, and hand out your resume to parents there.
-Also post fliers at local businesses.
+Visit local parks and to hand out flyers or post them at local businesses.

 Become a Grocery Store Bagger